Brenda Howard: Biography

 Howard was born in the Bronx, New York City and grew up in Syosset, New York in a Jewish family.
-She graduated from Syosset High School and from Borough of Manhattan Community College with an AAS degree in Nursing.
+She graduated from Syosset High School and from Borough of Manhattan Community College with an Associate in Applied Science degree in Nursing.

 In the late 1960s, Howard was active in the movement against the Vietnam War.
 In 1969 she lived in an urban commune of anti-war activists and draft resisters in Downtown Brooklyn New York.
 Like many other women in the US anti-war movement at the time, Howard became critical of its domination by men, and she soon became involved in the feminist movement as well.

 A militant activist who helped plan and participated in LGBT rights actions for over three decades, Howard was an active member of the Gay Liberation Front and for several years chair of the Gay Activists Alliance's Speakers Bureau in the post-Stonewall era.
 A fixture in New York City's LGBT Community, Howard was active in the Coalition for Lesbian and Gay Rights which helped guide New York City's Gay rights law through the City Council in 1986 as well as ACT UP and Queer Nation.

 Howard's activism included participation in the 1987 March on Washington for Lesbian and Gay Rights as a part of the effort led by Barry Douglas, a leader of the Gay Mens S&M Activists.
 Douglas began the work for inclusion in the march in 1983 through a committee first set up in GMSMA in 1983.

 Howard was polyamorous.
-She was survived by her partner Larry Nelson.
+She died in 2005 from colon cancer and was survived by her partner Larry Nelson.
 A fellow LGBT rights activist, Marla R. Stevens, wrote in a tribute published in The Bilerico Project: